California Sea Lion

 Colors

-Adult males are dark chocolate brown to black; females and juveniles are a lighter tan or golden-brown.
-They appear much darker when wet.
+Adult males are dark chocolate brown to black; females and juveniles are lighter tan or golden brown.

 Key Features